cosote/OOPEAu3/README.md

 ### Creating compilable scripts

 You don't have to :-).
-The extender creates a compilable scrip everytime the current script is executed and no error occured.
+The extender creates a compilable script everytime the current script is executed and no error occured.
 The generated script is placed in the same directory as `ScriptName_stable.au3`.